spryker/spryker-docs/docs/marketplace/dev/glue-api-guides/202106.0/abstract-products/retrieving-abstract-product-lists.md

 | attributeNames     | object | All attributes (except for the super attributes) and value combinations for the abstract product. |
 | url | String | Unique address using which the abstract product is found in the shop.

-For the abstract product response attributes, see [Retrieving Abstract Products](docs/marketplace/dev/glue-api-guides/{{ page.version }}/abstract-products/retrieving-abstract-products.html).
+For the abstract product response attributes, see [Retrieving abstract products](/docs/marketplace/dev/glue-api-guides/{{ page.version }}/abstract-products/retrieving-abstract-products.html).